 An output destination in a mixer.
-For example, the left and right main outputs are called busses, because you can send a channel to one or both of them.
-Also spelled Bus.
+For example, the left and right main outputs are called buses, because you can send a channel to one or both of them.

 CHANNEL

 One of any number of signal paths in an audio circuit, such as input channel, output channel, recording channel, left channel, right channel, etc.